-Value Manufacture Value Meaning 0x000001 System is in standalone mode.
+Value Meaning 0x000001 System is in standalone mode.
 0x000002 System is in cluster disabled state.
 0x000004 System is in cluster enabled state.
 0x000008 System is unreachable (because it is offline, has the wrong password, has a different cluster definition, different version, or other problem).
 0x00002000 The node owns the VIPs (on) or not (off).
 0x000100 System is synchronizing its state from another node (initial synchronizing phase).
 0x000200 System is transitioning from one state to another.
 0x00020000 Group communication subsystems at the local and remote nodes are disconnected from each other.
 0x00040000 Management interface (mgt0) is displayed disconnected.
 0x000800000 Management gateway is unreachable for ARP ping.

 Value Meaning 0x000800 Interface int0 displays disconnected (no carrier).
 0x001000 Interface int1 displays disconnected (no carrier).
 0x002000 System is syncing its state to another node that is joining.
 0x004000 Initial Synchronization as master or slave is taking place.
 0x008000 System is the leader of the cluster.
 0x010000 The spread daemon is running and the cache server is connected to it.
 0x020000 The gateway on int0 is unreachable for ARP pings (see log file).
 0x040000 The gateway on int1 is unreachable for ARP pings (see log file).
 0x080000 Leader election is taking place.
 0x100000 Server lifecycle process is busy.
 0x200000 System is performing post state synchronization activities.
 0x30004 The spread daemon is running and the cache server is connected to it.
-0.0000 The gateway on int0 is unreachable for ARP pings (see log file).
+0,00001 The spread daemon's running and the cache server is connected to it.
+The gateway on int0 is unreachable for ARP pings (see log file).
 System is in cluster enabled state.
-0x38004 • UX30UU4 The spread daemon is running and the cache server is connected to it.
+0x38004 • 0,00004 The spread daemon is running and the cache server is connected to it.
+The getavory on into is unreachable for ARR pings (see leg file).
 The gateway on int0 is unreachable for ARP pings (see log file).
+Sustantia the leader of the gluster.
 System is the leader of the cluster.
+System is in alwater analysis of the cluster.
 System is in cluster enabled state.